×

 Step 1: The registrant will choose a domain and check that it is available to register.

-domain browserMost registries and registries have a search tool on their websites to help users find available domain names to register.
-On the registry website, this search tool will often then point to a list of the registry’s trusted registrars, through which the registrant has to go through to register the domain.
+On a registry’s website, the search tool will often point to a list of the registry’s trusted registrars, which the registrant must go through to register their domain.

-In some countries it is possible to register domain names with characters from different scripts such as Arabic, Chinese, Cyrillic, or Latin alphabet characters with diacritics, such as é or ç.
-These are called Internationalised Domain Names (IDNs).
-For more information on these domains, see our dedicated page here.
+In some countries, you can register domain names with characters from different scripts such as Arabic, Chinese, Cyrillic – as well as Latin alphabet characters with diacritics, such as é or ç.
+These are known as Internationalized Domain Names (IDNs).

 Step 2: The registrant will then need to choose a registrar to register the domain.